 - understand any documents you’re sent

 - reply to any letters from the tribunal or HMRC

 - prepare for the appeal hearing

-The Appeals Service (TAS) must get your appeal within 30 days of the mandatory reconsideration notice - so allow time for posting.
+HM Courts and Tribunals Service (HMCTS) must get your appeal within 1 month of the mandatory reconsideration notice - so allow time for posting.
 You can find the date at the top of the notice.